DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-7_meshes.md

 ####Faces
 A face is an ordered list of three or four vertices.
 The “surface” representation of a Mesh face is therefore implied according to the position of the vertices being indexed.
-We already have the list of vertices that make up the Mesh, so instead of providing individual points to define a face, we instead simply use the index of the vertices.
+We already have the list of vertices that make up the Mesh, so instead of providing individual points to define a face, we  simply use the index of the vertices.
 This also allows us to use the same vertex in more than one face.

 ![](images/5-7/meshFaces.png)